An approximate dual subgradient algorithm for multi-agent non-convex optimization: Problem formulation and preliminaries

 The periodical strong connectivity assumption~\ref{asm10} ensures that after at most $(N-1)B$ steps, all the agents reach the consensus; i.e., $z_i(k) = \max_{j\in V} z_j(0)$ for all $k\geq(N-1)B$.
 In the remainder of this paper, we assume that the Slater vector $\bar{z}$ is known to all the agents. \oprocend \end{remark}

-In~\cite{MZ-SM:09c}, in order to solve the convex case of the problem ($P$) (i.e.; $f_i$ and $g$ are convex functions and $X$ is a convex set), we propose two distributed primal-dual subgradient algorithms where primal (resp. dual) estimates move along subgradients (resp. supgradients) and are projected onto convex sets.
-The absence of convexity impedes the use of the algorithms in~\cite{MZ-SM:09c} since, on the one hand, (primal) gradient-based algorithms are easily trapped in local minima.; on the other hand, projection maps may not be well-defined when (primal) state constraint sets are non-convex.
-In this paper, we will employ Lagrangian dualization to circumvent the challenges caused by non-convexity.
+In~\cite{MZ-SM:09c}, in order to solve the convex case of the problem ($P$) (i.e.; $f_i$ and $g$ are convex functions and $X$ is a convex set), we propose two distributed primal-dual subgradient algorithms where primal (resp. dual) estimates move along subgradients (resp. supergradients) and are projected onto convex sets.
+The absence of convexity impedes the use of the algorithms in~\cite{MZ-SM:09c} since, on the one hand, (primal) gradient-based algorithms are easily trapped in local minima; on the other hand, projection maps may not be well-defined when (primal) state constraint sets are nonconvex.
+In the sequel, we will employ Lagrangian dualization, subgradient methods and average consensus schemes to design a distributed algorithm which is able to find an approximate solution to the problem ($P$).